 - Except for those items specified for inclusion in the Addendum, the file must be complete by November 1 and before the campus tenure and promotion committee begins to review it.
 All files will be presented in binders with tabs provided by their local Office of the Associate Dean for Academic Affairs. - Only faculty of equal or higher rank may vote on those applying for that rank.
 All tenured faculty may vote on applications for tenure.
 The minimum number of faculty necessary for voting on a candidate is five.
 Campus tenure and promotion committees will request the participation of faculty from other regional campuses if necessary to form a quorum.
+In the event that a campus cannot provide at least three members for its local Tenure and Promotion Committee, additional members shall be appointed by the

+Regional Campuses Faculty Senate Executive Committee, in consultation with members of the local committee and the Vice Provost for System Affairs and Executive Dean for Extended University.
 Faculty holding administrative positions (such as chair, dean, provost or President) which enable them to make recommendations on a candidate may not vote on those candidates.
 Emeritus professors may not vote.
 A faculty member on leave may vote only upon written notification to the unit chair or dean of a desire to do so before beginning the leave.
 This faculty member must attend the meetings of the committee to cast a vote.